 Why so much volunteering?
 I see it not only as a way to give back but as a way to meet people.

 So I volunteered.
 And volunteered.
 And volunteered again.

-Why didn’t you tell me that I didn’t need to volunteer for everything?
+Why didn’t anyone tell me I didn't have to volunteer for everything?

-I first volunteered to be a Point of Contact (POC) for our FRG.
-Then I joined the board of our Spouses Club as the newsletter editor.
-Each had their various duties and meetings, and of course there were extra events as well.
+I first volunteered to be a Point of Contact (POC) for our SFRG.
+Then I joined the board of our Spouses' Club as the newsletter editor.
+Each had their various duties and meetings, and of course, there were extra events as well.
 I made some great friends in the meantime and pretty quickly I became overwhelmed.
 I had very little time to get my work done, let alone have a social life.

 Set priorities.
 Is your priority your career?
 Family?
 School?
 Whatever it is, find what works with your life.
 Whether that means it is flexible hours or you can bring your kids or you can do the work from home, find out!
 Will this position allow you to still have time for your priority?
 If not, say no.

 Did I wish someone had told me not to volunteer for everything?
 Yes.
 But I learned something about myself -- that I don't need to volunteer for everything.
 And if you do see me signing up for another volunteer position – please remind me of this post.